 Teen takeover gatherings across Milwaukee; city leaders talk safety

-City leaders on Friday, April 10, will meet to discuss a number of safety updates in Milwaukee – including how police plan to tackle "teen takeovers."
+Milwaukee leaders on Friday, April 10, met to discuss a number of safety updates – including how police plan to tackle "teen takeovers."

 Teen takeovers